Dev-Tonia/kodecamp-first-task/README.md

 # kodecamp-first-task
-this task was submitted very late due to some issue wiyh my device
+this task was submitted very late due to some issue with my device